safe-global/safe-docs/reference/safe-core-sdk/protocol-kit/README.md

 ### `isModuleEnabled`

-Checks if a specific Safe module is enabled for the current Safe.
+Checks if a specific Safe Plugin is enabled for the current Safe.

 ```typescript
 const isEnabled = await safeSdk.isModuleEnabled(moduleAddress)